peteratspidey/workshop/day2/day2.md

-# Day 2 content of the workshop on Linux
+# Basic commands in Linux
 ## basic commands

 ### for checking the date